LorneWhiteway/lfi_project/README.md

 7. Amended mdl2/mpi/mdl.c so that hwloc_topology_destroy is called only if bDedicated == 1 (as otherwise the topology object will not have been initialised and the call to hwloc_topology_destroy will cause a crash).

+8. Increased number of replications of the simulation box at 'lightcone creation' time from 6^3 to 20^3.
+This change incorporates code made available by Janis Fluri (https://cosmo-gitlab.phys.ethz.ch/jafluri/pkdgrav3_dev) - many thanks to Janis!
+This change affected lightcone.cxx, pkd.c and pkd.h.

 ## Information about working with the splinter cluster

 1. Project directory is `/share/splinter/ucapwhi/lfi_project`.